slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-3.md

 [Power:Turn things down]: MeditatingProcessor-3#Power:Turn things down
 [Power:Turn things down:P-states:Hardware Latency]: MeditatingProcessor-3#Power:Turn things down:P-states:Hardware Latency
 [Core and Uncore:Uncore]: MeditatingProcessor-3#Core and Uncore:Uncore
-[Core and Uncore:Uncore:montioring and Tuning]: MeditatingProcessor-3#Core and Uncore:Uncore:montioring and Tuning
+[Core and Uncore:Uncore:monitoring and Tuning]: MeditatingProcessor-3#Core and Uncore:Uncore:monitoring and Tuning
-[Core and Uncore:Uncore:montioring and Tuning:Hardware Latency]: MeditatingProcessor-3#Core and Uncore:Uncore:montioring and Tuning:Hardware Latency
+[Core and Uncore:Uncore:monitoring and Tuning:Hardware Latency]: MeditatingProcessor-3#Core and Uncore:Uncore:monitoring and Tuning:Hardware Latency
-[Core and Uncore:Uncore:montioring and Tuning:Wakeup Latency]: MeditatingProcessor-3#Core and Uncore:Uncore:montioring and Tuning:Wakeup Latency
+[Core and Uncore:Uncore:monitoring and Tuning:Wakeup Latency]: MeditatingProcessor-3#Core and Uncore:Uncore:monitoring and Tuning:Wakeup Latency
 [Core and Uncore:How much power can be saved]: MeditatingProcessor-3#Core and Uncore:How much power can be saved
 [Summary3]: MeditatingProcessor-3#Summary
 [Glossary of terms]: MeditatingProcessor-3#Glossary of terms